rancher/docs/content/rancher/v2.x/en/admin-settings/config-private-registry/_index.md

 If your private registry requires credentials, it cannot be used as the default registry.
 There is no global way to set up a private registry with authorization for every Rancher-provisioned cluster.
 Therefore, if you want a Rancher-provisioned cluster to pull images from a private registry with credentials, you will have to [pass in the registry credentials through the advanced cluster options](#provisioning-clusters-with-private-registries-that-require-credentials) every time you create a new cluster.

 # Setting a Private Registry with No Credentials as the Default Registry

->**Note:** If you want to set the default private registry when starting the rancher/rancher container, you can use the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.

 1. Log into Rancher and configure the default admin password.